kashishrohira/GymBros/README.md

 combine my love for fitness with technology and community-building.

 ## User Stories
+- As a user, I want to be able to create a workout session and record the local date when it was created
 - As a user, I want to be able to add an exercise to my workout session
-- As a user, I want to be able to add a workout session to my list of workouts by specifying exercises, number of reps and date
+- As a user, I want to be able to add a workout session to my workout log
+- As a user, I want to be able to view my workout history(log)
-- As a user, I want to be able to view my workout history with a list of exercises and other details
+- As a user, I want to be able to customize my profile with a bio
 - As a user, I want to be able to follow other users
 - As a user, I want to be able to see the list of people I'm following
 - As a user, I want to be able to view workout updates from people I follow